joaovictor01/BlurImages/README.md

 # BlurImages
-Blur all images on the page
+Browser extension to blur all images on the page